moondance-labs/tanssi-docs/builders/toolkit/rpc.md

 ## Custom JSON-RPC Methods {: #custom-json-rpc-methods }

 Tanssi nodes support two custom JSON-RPC endpoints: `frnt_isBlockFinalized` and `frnt_isTxFinalized`.
-Tanssi features deterministic finality (as opposed to probabilistic like Bitcoin's finality), which means that at any point of time, the answer to whether a block or transaction is finalized or not can be answered with a definitive `yes` or `no`.
-Tanssi has built these two custom endpoints to provide valuable functionality for checking the finality of on-chain events.
+Tanssi features deterministic finality (as opposed to probabilistic like Bitcoin's finality), which means that at any point of time, the answer to whether a block or transaction is finalized or not can be answered with a definitive yes or no. Tanssi has built these two custom endpoints to provide valuable functionality for checking the finality of on-chain events.

 ???+ function "frnt_isBlockFinalized"